mujdat/tinnicap/CONTRIBUTING.md

 # Contributing to TinniCap

 Thank you for your interest in contributing to TinniCap!
-We welcome contributions from the community.

 ## How to Contribute